Quadratus lumborum and back pain

-I have written about a number of the “lightning rod” muscles such as the piriformis, psoas, and transverse abdominis.
+I’ve written about a number of the “lightning rod” muscles such as the piriformis, psoas, and transverse abdominis.
 I refer to them as “lightning rods” because they attract attention.
-Sometimes this is for good reason, after all, everyone should know about his or her psoas.
-However, every problem related to core shouldn’t be thrown onto the back of the psoas or the transverse abdominis for that matter.
+Sometimes this is for good reason.
+After all, everyone should know about his or her psoas.
+However, every problem related to the core shouldn’t be thrown onto the back of the psoas or the transverse abdominis for that matter.
 Just like every pain in your butt is not the piriformis, every pain in your back is certainly not the quadratus lumborum.

 The quadratus lumborum is often referred to as the QL.
-It is most commonly associated with pain in the back.
-After all, it makes sense because the QL is located in the lower part of your back on either side of your spine.
+It is most commonly associated with pain in the back, which makes sense because the QL is located in the lower part of your back on either side of your spine.

 Anatomy of QL

 Additionally, this muscle is also used in respiration to help stabilize or move the lowest rib.
-It works in conjunction with the psoas for creating an anterior pelvic tilt.
-And it helps stabilize the lumbar spine along with the transverse abdominis (they share fascial attachments) and function with other “core” muscles.
+It works in conjunction with the psoas to create an anterior pelvic tilt.
+And, it helps stabilize the lumbar spine along with the transverse abdominis.
+They share fascial attachments and function together with other “core” muscles.

 The QL usually gets blamed when there is back pain.
-It’s totally possible that it is the culprit in cases of back pain.
+And, it’s totally possible that it is the culprit in cases of back pain.
 Of course, muscles tend to work together and interact dynamically with each other.
-Even if your QL is acting up, it’s very possible that it’s really telling you to look at an even larger problem.
-It may even be involved in the larger problem I wrote about “Gluteal and Psoas Relationship for Yogis.”
+Even if your QL is acting up, it’s also possible that it’s really telling you to look at a larger problem.
+It may even be involved in the larger problem I wrote about in “Gluteal and Psoas Relationship for Yogis.”

-Perhaps the most common larger problem is that the erector spinae muscle is not working as hard as it needs to or is even over worked.
-If the erectors of the spine work overtime stabilizing the spine in say sitting at a desk, the muscles become dysfunctional over time and the QL has to pick up some of its slack.
+Perhaps the most common larger problem is that the erector spinae muscles are not working in an ideal way.
+They may not be working as hard as they should be, or they could be overworked.
+If the erectors of the spine work overtime stabilizing the spine when sitting at a desk, for example, the muscles become dysfunctional over time and the QL has to pick up some of its slack.

-If it seems like the QL is acting up, I would always suggest looking at one particular muscle in the Erector Spinae group of muscles.
+If it seems like the QL is acting up, I would suggest looking at one particular muscle in the erector spinae group of muscles.
 I often find the most lateral muscle of this group, iliocostalis lumborum, is the one that gets mixed up with the QL the most.
-Not just functionally but literally.
+And, I don’t mean just functionally, but also literally.
 If someone were to put their finger on the edge of this muscle, they may very well assume that it is the QL that they are on.
 Its fibers lie on top of where the main part of the QL is.
 It is often not happy when people have overdone their backbending in the lower back.

-All yoga postures that cause us to have an extended and hyperextended spine will shorten the QL (and ilicostalis).
-Poses where we are in a prone position such as shalabasana are the clearest to activate the QL as well as the erector spinae group of muscles because we are working against gravity to create the hyperextension in our spine.
+All yoga postures that extend or hyperextend the spine also shorten the QL and iliocostalis.
+Poses where we are in a prone position such as shalabasana are the most direct ways that we activate the QL as well as the erector spinae group of muscles.
+This is because we are working against gravity to create hyperextension in our spine.

-Postures such as wheel can have the muscle shortened but in a different way.
-In backbends the arms and legs also generate forces that put us into a backbend.
-It’s not all created by the literal muscles that hyperextend the spine.
+Postures such as wheel can shorten the muscle, but it happens in a different way.
+In backbends, the arms and legs also generate forces that put us into a backbend.
+It’s not all created by the muscles that hyperextend the spine.

-To stretch the QL forward bending can be one way of getting after it but it is more effective to do side bending.
-Parighasana comes to mind as the one of the most clear and consistent ways to stretch the QL.
+We stretch the QL when forward bending somewhat, but it is more effective to do side bending.
+Parighasana comes to mind as one of the most clear and consistent ways to stretch the QL.
 Having said that, alignment will matter in a yoga posture like this to get as much of the QL as possible.
 I suggest that you play with the amount of twist that you do when turning your body sideways.
 You may find different angles get at it in more or less effective ways for you.

-Other options are a simple head to knee posture with the knee taken back further than “normal” will bring about a nice stretch through these tissues.
-Triangle pose, depending on how you do may also do the trick.
-You’ll find that your obliques will also get a stretch in these postures, see if you can differentiate the sensations.
+Another option is a simple head-to-knee posture with the knee taken back further than “normal”.
+This will bring about a nice stretch through these tissues.
+Triangle pose, depending on how you do it, may also do the trick.
+You’ll find that your obliques will also get a stretch in these postures.
+See if you can differentiate the sensations.

-It will often be suggested that a muscle is weak when it acts up and causes pain and therefore needs to be strengthened.
+It’s often suggested that a muscle is weak when it acts up and causes pain.
+And therefore I often get the question: what needs to be strengthened?
 Remember, muscles can be weak because they are too tight.
 One way for this to happen is long sustained contractions that reduce the blood flow to the tissues.
 This is a very common scenario in a variety of muscles but especially here with the QL.
 Sitting for long periods of time without moving can reduce the flow of blood to this muscle and its neighbors.

-When blood flow is reduced the muscle finds itself having a harder time accomplishing basic physiological functions including removing waste products that would naturally be removed with blood flow.
-In addition to this, oxygen is essential to tissues remaining healthy.
+When blood flow is reduced, the muscle has a harder time accomplishing basic physiological functions, including removing waste products that would naturally be removed with blood flow.
+In addition to this, oxygen is essential to maintaining healthy tissues.
 With a lack of blood flow, there is less oxygenation to the muscles and a compounding effect to its dysfunction.

-At this point the muscle gets tight and weak.
-In my view this is the wrong time to simply try and strengthen the muscle even though doing so should increase the amount of blood flow to it.
-Personally I lean toward stretching the tissue first for a period of time and then adding strengthening techniques later.
+At this point, the muscle gets tight and weak.
+In my view, this is the wrong time to simply try and strengthen the muscle, even though doing so should increase the amount of blood flow to it.
+Personally, I lean toward stretching the tissue first for a period of time.
+Then add strengthening technique later.